iterative/dvc.org/static/docs/get-started/example-pipeline.md

 ### Expand to learn more about DVC internals

-By analyzing dependencies and outputs DVC-files describe we can restore the full chain (DAG) of commands we need to apply.
+By analyzing dependencies and outputs in DVC-files, we can restore the full chain of commands (DAG) we need to apply.
 This is important when you run `dvc repro` to reproduce the final or intermediate result.

 `dvc pipeline show` helps to visualize the pipeline (run it with `-c` option to